-Diagram # 3- Shrek- One Player is shrek and can't leave the swamp the area between the tops line and blue line.
-Players skate the red line and if the shrek gets the puck and shots it back towards the net outside the swamp area that player becomes it.
-Players will go next time one of the shrek player's yells go.
+Diagram # 3- Shrek- One Player is Shrek and can't leave the swamp the area between the tops line and blue line.
+Players skate the red line and if Shrek gets the puck and shoots it back towards the net outside the swamp area that player becomes it.
+Players will go next time one of the Shrek players yells go.
 This is a fun drill to work on stick lifts and get their competitive drill going before the game starts.

-Advanced Warm Up- Each Drills will be done for approx. 1-1.5 minutes.
+Advanced Warm Up- Each Drill will be done for approx. 1-1.5 minutes.